RichLewis007/Web-Awesome-Components-List/Web-Awesome-Components-List.md

 "Free" indicates the component is provided under Web Awesome's open-source tier — the full suite of <wa-\*> custom elements without any "PRO" restrictions.

-"Pro" components are available to those who have pre-ordered Web Awesome Pro via the [KickStarter campaign](https://www.kickstarter.com/projects/fontawesome/web-awesome).
+🌟 "**Pro**" components are available to those who have pre-ordered Web Awesome Pro via the [KickStarter campaign](https://www.kickstarter.com/projects/fontawesome/web-awesome).

 # Table of Contents